-The COVID-19 pandemic presents unprecedented challenges for children and youth worldwide.
-GFC is quickly disbursing emergency grants to its community-based partners to protect the young people who are most at risk.
+The COVID-19 pandemic continues to present unprecedented challenges for children and youth worldwide.
+GFC is disbursing emergency grants to its community-based partners to protect the young people who are most at risk.

 By strengthening its safeguarding practices and serving as a resource for partners and peers, including through the Funder Safeguarding Collaborative, GFC works to ensure the safety and wellbeing of children and youth worldwide.